Why should I enroll?

 Can I get credit?

 Upon successful completion of a course, all participants will receive a certificate endorsed by the Dean and Faculty Director.
-Approval for CLE credit is pending in certain states; attorneys who register should indicate the state in which they would seek CLE credit, and we will pursue approval if it hasn’t already been received.
 Current undergraduate or graduate students may receive academic credit for completion of this program, and interested students should consult their respective home institutions.

 Who can enroll?